Pastor - Belarus

 Testimony of Conversion

 I came to faith in the Lord in 1977 when I was 23 years old.
 I never imagined before that I would become a believer, even though I thought sometimes about how wonderfully everything was made and who the Creator of all things was.
 After my term in the army was over I stayed in the same town I was serving in and didn't return home.
-It was very far from home, in the far east of Siberia, in the town of Blagoveschensk on the border with China.
+It was very far from home, in the far east of Siberia, on the border with China.
 I attended intensive courses at the trade school and became an assistant to the drill rig master.
-With time I was designated to head North where the railroad was constructed and was situated in a town of Tynda.
+With time I was designated to head North where the railroad was constructed.
 I spent the whole winter there with a very severe frost.
 I was writing letters home saying that I am really far away and won't come back for another two years.

 However, God had different plans for my life.
 I returned home early as a result of the praying of my grandmother and various circumstances at my job.
 God did everything in my life before that point and afterwards so that I would come to Him, even though my thoughts were far from Him at the time.
 God was calling me rather strongly in different ways to come to Him of which it would take a long time to write in detail.
 But I was deaf and too fascinated with this world.
 Before I became a believer everyone around me knew me for a brawler and trouble maker.
 In some cases I came out badly beaten.
 I was looking for a sense of purpose and couldn't find it, so my life wasn't valuable to me.
 The friends that I once had have since passed away.
 Looking back I can see how in many situations I was kept by God.
 It was as if a boundary was set around me that I couldn't cross even when I probably wanted to myself.
 In a short period of time my motorcycle license was take away - at the time, I had two bikes.
 But I wasn't stopped by anything, even now I recall, with terror, the way I was riding on those motorcycles.